Multi Facility, Experiencing Growth is Seeking a Proven Senior Manager of Case Management

 Skill Requirements:

-Must be able to work effectively with children and parents, representing and communicating their status and progress to small groups and professionals within a network comprised of the Hillsborough County School District, Metropolitan Ministries service providers, and applicable and related medical social service providers in the surrounding community.
-Must be able to work within a multi-disciplinary team framework; strong interpersonal and supervisory skills; strong oral and written communications skills; dependability; demonstrates maturity and sensitivity to cultural and individual differences in clients served; ability to handle job related matters in a professional, diplomatic, and confidential manner; willing to work with minimal supervision, yet be able to accept direction; well organized and detail oriented.
-Computer literate with knowledge of Microsoft Access, Word and Excel required.
+Bilingual (Spanish) preferred.
+Must be able to work within a multi-disciplinary team framework; strong interpersonal skills; strong oral and written communications skills; dependability; demonstrates maturity and sensitivity to cultural and individual differences in clients served; ability to handle job related matters in a professional, diplomatic, and confidential manner; willing to work with minimal supervision, yet be able to accept direction; well organized and detail oriented.

 Requires heart for ministry and comfort working with poor and homeless families and individuals.
 Requires understanding of poverty, a high degree of maturity, strong inter-personal skills and the ability to work with low socio-economic and diverse populations facing crisis situations in a professional and diplomatic manner.
 Knowledge of community resources available to homeless population.
 Must demonstrate maturity and sensitivity to issues of faith, culture, and other sources of diversity.
 Ability to work as part of a team within a multi-disciplinary framework.